Mich-FI/Mich-FI.github.io/README.md

 . . ... . ... . ..- - +## + +#+ # #++ - --+ # ##+ + +++ + +++ + +++ + +--
 ```
 ## Website Development Journey
-The documenting with videos and images you can see on the website in the "Portfolio Development Journey" tab.
+The full documentation with videos and images you can see on the website in the "Portfolio Development Journey" tab.

 ### 23.11.2025
 - Added a hover feature for links